-State-owned TETA? operates as a wholesale supplier and has around 40% market share in the Turkish market.
+The state-owned Turkish Electricity Trading and Contracting Company (TETA?) operates as a wholesale supplier and has around 53% market share in the Turkish market as of December 2013.

 The following requirements apply to electricity supply licence holders on an ongoing basis: